Trains to Monaco

 - Language: French, Monégasque

 High-speed TGVs run from Paris to Monaco once daily, taking around six hours to travel almost 1000 km.
-For a better choice of departures from Paris, just book one of the many Paris-Nice TGVs, from where it is a short onward hop by frequent local train to Monaco.
+For a better choice of departures from Paris, just book one of the many Paris-Nice TGVs, from where it is a short onward hop on frequent local trains to Monaco.

 The local regional express train service along the coast through Monaco is excellent.
 Nice is close to hand, and Antibes less than an hour away.
 There are twice-hourly direct trains from Monaco to Ventimiglia in Italy.
 As they travel through France along the way, this 24-minute train journey along the coast thus takes in three countries.
 Monaco pulls the crowds from far and wide.
 The fact that there are direct trains, albeit only infrequently, from as far away as Minsk and Moscow says something about the principality’s enduring popularity.